-IS A TESTOSTERONE BOOSTER THE ANSWER
+ARE TESTOSTERONE BOOSTERS THE ANSWER

-I would also add in a support for the liver, such as milk thistle.”
+And, I would also add in a support for the liver, such as milk thistle.”

 I reached 200 pounds after having my children and several things have led me down my path of wanting to be healthier and better for myself and for my family; countless fitness DVDs, a gym membership, leading a weight management class at my church and a personal trainer telling me I had good symmetry.